kevinbosak/bowling_scores/README.md

 ### Strike
 If you knock down all 10 pins in the first shot of a frame, you get a strike.
-How to score: A strike earns 10 points plus the sum of your next two shots.
+A strike earns 10 points plus the sum of your next two shots.

 ### Spare
 If you knock down all 10 pins using both shots of a frame, you get a spare.
-How to score: A spare earns 10 points plus the sum of your next one-shot.
+A spare earns 10 points plus the sum of your next one-shot.

 ### Open Frame
 If you do not knock down all 10 pins using both shots of your frame (9 or fewer pins knocked down), you have an open frame.
-How to score: An open frame only earns the number of pins knocked down.
+An open frame only earns the number of pins knocked down.

 ### The 10th Frame